pasis/ls-fuse/README.md

 	echo "=sys-fs/ls-fuse-9999 **" >> /etc/portage/package.keywords
 	emerge ls-fuse

-Or after building from sources just run
+For other Linux distributions or operating systems just run as root (after building from sources of course):

 	make install